Know the risk factors and warning signs of a stroke

 - Brief loss of or change in consciousness, such as fainting, confusion or seizures

-The FAST acronym is an easy way to remember the warning signs of a stroke and what to do:
+The letters in the word FAST can help you remember the warning signs of a stroke and what to do:

 - F – Facial paralysis